Alternatives to Surrender

 - A non-refundable deposit is required at the time the surrender appointment is made.
 Any cancellation less than 24 hours prior to the scheduled appointment or a no-show will result in forfeiture of the deposit and we will move on to the next animal in-need.

-- A behavior evaluation is required for all pets and medical evaluation is required for older pets or pets with any other known medical issues.
+- A behavior evaluation may be required for all pets and complete medial records are required for older pets or pets with any other known medical issues.
 (Pets that do not pass behavior and/or medical will not be accepted.)

 What to bring with you at the time of your pet’s assessment appointment